Made in Preston

 Please use the menu above to find out more detail.

-Preston is an interestingly located city.
-Several major converging routes make it a natural place to meet.
-As well as being within 15 miles of the geographic centre of Britain.
-In the last 15 years it has renewed a lot of its infrastructure and the expanding university has added a buzz to the area on the northern edge of the centre.
-Two large development plans and further significant facelifts are in the planning process.
+In the 25 years it has renewed a lot of its infrastructure and the expanding university has added a buzz to the area on the northern edge of the centre.

 Getting into the centre